 Can I pay my association charges and fees automatically?

 Absolutely!
 We've partnered with YapStone, Inc., an independent third party processor, to help you get the fees paid to your association.
-Go to Online Payments to setup your own payment schedules and amounts.
+Go to Make Payments to setup your own payment schedules and amounts.
 Pick your own date, decide how much you want to pay, enter your bank account info or a credit card.
-Please note, YapStone charges convenience fees.
-For a no cost option, contact your bank and setup Bill Pay and they'll take care of taking the money of your account and sending it to your association.
+Please note, YapStone charges convenience fees - some of our client associations absorb the convenience fees as part of the regular operating budget and some pass them on to individual owners.
+If your association passes on convenience fees to individual owners and you would like a no cost payment option, contact your bank to setup Bill Pay and they'll take care of taking the money out of your account and sending it to your association.

 I was charged a late fee.
 What do I do?